-- MOTIF Diagnostic Spelling Test – Sounds (free, nonstandardised, tests 32 sounds, you must be a professional to download it).
+- MOTIF Diagnostic Spelling Test – Sounds: free, nonstandardised, tests 32 sounds, you must be a professional to use it.

 - My own low frequency word spelling test is intended to help you explore what patterns learners know, and what they still need to learn.
 It is not a substitute for a standardised test.